jollytoad/deno_http_fns/README.md

-# deno_http_fns

-NOTE: This is still fairly experimental.
+# HTTP Functions for Deno

+This is a collection of functions to aid building of a HTTP service in Deno.

+They can be used instead of a monolithic router framework, or in tandem with one.

+## The bullet points

-A collection of functions for HTTP.
+- A library of composable functions rather than a monolithic router class

-- Based on Request => Response functions
+- Based on web standard [Request] => [Response] functions
 - Works with [`Deno.serve`][deno_serve]
-- Handlers for routing based on various criteria
+- Routing based on various criteria
   - URLPattern
   - Method
   - Media Type